Roaring Twenties: Art Deco

 Art Deco was the style of design and architecture that marked the era.
 Originating in Europe, it spread to the rest of western Europe and North America towards the mid-1920s.

 In the U.S., one of the more remarkable buildings featuring this style was constructed as the tallest building of the time: the Chrysler Building.
-The forms of art deco were pure and geometric, though the artists often drew inspiration from nature.
+The forms of Art Deco were pure and geometric, though the artists often drew inspiration from nature.
 In the beginning, lines were curved, though rectilinear designs would later become more and more popular.

 Expressionism and surrealism

 Painting in North America during the 1920s developed in a different direction from that of Europe.
 In Europe, the 1920s were the era of expressionism and later surrealism.
 As Man Ray stated in 1920 after the publication of a unique issue of New York Dada: "Dada cannot live in New York".

 Cinema

 At the beginning of the decade, films were silent and colorless.
 In 1922, the first all-color feature, The Toll of the Sea, was released.
 In 1926, Warner Bros. released Don Juan, the first feature with sound effects and music.
 In 1927, Warner released The Jazz Singer, the first sound feature to include limited talking sequences.

 The public went wild for sound films, and movie studios converted to sound almost overnight.
 In 1928, Warner released Lights of New York, the first all-talking feature film.
 In the same year, the first sound cartoon, Dinner Time, was released.
 Warner ended the decade by unveiling On with the Show in 1929, the first all-color, all-talking feature film.

 Cartoon shorts were popular in movie theaters during this time.
 In the late 1920s, Walt Disney emerged.
 Mickey Mouse made his debut in Steamboat Willie on November 18, 1928, at the Colony Theater in New York City.
 Mickey was featured in more than 120 cartoon shorts, the Mickey Mouse Club, and other specials.
 This started Disney and led to creation of other characters going into the 1930s.

 Oswald the Lucky Rabbit, a character created by Disney before Mickey in 1927, was contracted by Universal for distribution purposes, and starred in a series of shorts between 1927 and 1928.
 Disney lost the rights to the character, but in 2006, regained the rights to Oswald.
 He was the first Disney character to be merchandised.

-The period had the emergence of box-office draws such as Mae Murray, Ramón Novarro, Rudolph Valentino, Charlie Chaplin, Buster Keaton, Harold Lloyd, Warner Baxter, Clara Bow, Louise Brooks, Baby Peggy, Bebe Daniels, Billie Dove, Dorothy Mackaill, Mary Astor, Nancy Carroll, Janet Gaynor, Charles Farrell, William Haines, Conrad Nagel, John Gilbert, Greta Garbo, Dolores del Río, Norma Talmadge, Colleen Moore, Nita Naldi, Leatrice Joy, John Barrymore, Norma Shearer, Joan Crawford, Mary Pickford, Douglas Fairbanks, Anna May Wong, and Al Jolson.
+The period had the emergence of box-office draws such as Mae Murray, Ramón Novarro, Rudolph Valentino, Buster Keaton, Harold Lloyd, Warner Baxter, Clara Bow, Louise Brooks, Baby Peggy, Bebe Daniels, Billie Dove, Dorothy Mackaill, Mary Astor, Nancy Carroll, Janet Gaynor, Charles Farrell, William Haines, Conrad Nagel, John Gilbert, Greta Garbo, Dolores del Río, Norma Talmadge, Colleen Moore, Nita Naldi, Leatrice Joy, John Barrymore, Norma Shearer, Joan Crawford, Anna May Wong, and Al Jolson.